kbalog/uis-dat640-fall2020/assignments/A4_errata.md

 assert prms_retrieval_3[:5] == ['Paul Bley', 'Stéphane Galland', 'Saifo', 'Christy Sutherland', 'K.d. lang']
 ```

 and the final test cell comparing the above with baseline retrieval needs no update.

-None of the other test cells in A4 need updating at this time.

 Getting less than 2500 items indexed will not be penalized.
 The tests will be adjusted if necessary.